Why I Avoid Non-Stick Pans and Cookware

 “Okay, so if most of the widespread cookware is dangerous, what should I go for?”

 I prefer using cast iron, stainless steel and glass.
 Readily available, durable and much more affordable than the fancy “green cookware” alternatives, appliances made from these materials have proven their reliability time and again.

 - Cast Iron – safe, durable and easy to clean.
 What’s not to like?
-Cast iron cookware brings you as close to non-stick as you can get without dangerous chemical admixtures.
+Cast iron pans brings you as close to non-stick pans as you can get without dangerous chemical admixtures.

 - Stainless Steel – a tad more expensive than cast iron, stainless steel cookware is both safe and built to last.
 Here’s an example of a good pan set

 - Glass – even though glass cooking sets tend to be less temperature resistant than their metal counterparts, they still come in handy and come in shapes and sizes for all types of cooking!
 I’d recommend using Pyrex.

 It’s not just about what cookware you use, it’s also about how you maintain it!

 At the end of the article, I’d like to remind you that the health and wellbeing of your family are in your hands.
 Contamination can happen at any point throughout the cooking process.
 Even if you were to buy the safest and most innovative cookware, you’d still need to take good care of it, or risk exposure to dangerous elements.
 This includes things like: